skyglass/user-management/README.md

 ## Congratulations!
-You sucessfully deployed Minimal Kubernetes Microservice on AWS with Terraform and K3S!
+You sucessfully created Minimal Kubernetes Cluster on AWS with Terraform and K3S!
+## Now you can deploy your own docker containers to this cluster with minimal costs from AWS!
+## You significantly reduced your AWS bills by removing AWS EKS and NAT gateway!